Thermodynamics of bosonic systems in adS spacetime: Thermodynamics of bosonic systems

-In the treatment introduced in section~\ref{sec_spectra}, the fields were assumed to be free, not allowing direct coupling among the quantum particles.
-The adS geometry has a confining potential that acts as a box, with an effective volume $V_{\textrm{eff}}$ defined in Eq.~(\ref{volumeeffn}).
-We consider the anti-de Sitter geometry populated by a thermal gas, composed by massless particles with a well-defined energy and subjected to the Bose-Einstein statistics.
-The number of particles is not conserved and the chemical potential $\mu$ is constant and null.
+In the treatment introduced in Sec.~\ref{sec_spectra}, the fields were assumed to be free, not allowing direct coupling among the quantum particles.
+The AdS geometry has a confining potential that acts as a box, with an effective volume $V_{\textrm{eff}}$ defined in Eq.~(\ref{volumeeffn}).
+We consider the anti--de Sitter geometry populated by a thermal gas, composed by massless particles with a well-defined energy and subjected to the Bose-Einstein statistics.
+The number of particles is not conserved, and the chemical potential $\mu$ is constant and null.

 Since the bosonic system is in thermal equilibrium with fixed temperature $T$ and fixed chemical potential ($\mu=0$), a grand canonical ensemble is used.
 For a given mode, the associated partition function $Z^{\texttt{mode}}$ is